-In addition to the facilities listed above, Mississippi has 13 hospital-based and two freestanding adult psychiatric facilities, with a capacity of 513 licensed beds for adult psychiatric patients (plus 30 held in abeyance by the MDH) distributed throughout the state.
+Mississippi has 13 hospital-based and two freestanding adult psychiatric facilities, with a capacity of 535 licensed beds for adult psychiatric patients (plus 20 held in abeyance by the MSDH) distributed throughout the state.
 The criteria and standards section of this chapter provides a full description of the services that private facilities must provide.
-Map 9-1 shows the location of inpatient facilities in Mississippi serving adult acute psychiatric patients, and Table 9-3 shows utilization statistics.
+Map 9-1 shows the location of inpatient facilities in Mississippi serving adult acute psychiatric patients; Table 9-2 shows utilization statistics.

 Even though many of the private facilities have low occupancy rates, the state institutions provide the majority of inpatient care for the medically indigent.
 Medically indigent patients have difficulty gaining access to private psychiatric facilities in their respective communities.
 To help address the problem, the Legislature provided funding for construction of seven state crisis intervention centers to be operated as satellites to existing facilities operated by the Department of Mental Health.
+Centers are operational in Corinth, Newton, Grenada, Laurel, Cleveland, and Batesville.
+The seventh center, in Brookhaven, is under construction.

-All of the centers are of similar design and function and include 16 beds and one isolation bed.
+All of the centers include 16 beds and one isolation bed.
 The role of these centers in the regional system is to provide stabilization and treatment services to persons who have been committed to a psychiatric hospital and for whom a bed is not available.
 It is believed that many of these individuals can be treated in the center and returned to the community without an inpatient admission to the state psychiatric hospital.
-The more quickly a person receives treatment, the less likely his or her condition will worsen.
 The centers are located near medical facilities that will accommodate medical emergencies.
-In addition, plans include establishment of a cooperative relationship with a medical emergency facility so that medical clearance can be obtained for persons who have symptoms that may be indicative of both psychiatric and other medical conditions.